Can I Take Antibiotics While on Birth Control?

 Can you really get pregnant because you’re taking antibiotics while on birth control pills?

 According to a study in the Journal of the American Academy of Dermatology, the answer is “No.”

 Most antibiotics have not been proven to render birth control pills ineffective.
 But, there is an exception: Rifampin.

 Rifampin is often prescribed for tuberculosis.
 It has been proven to reduce the effectiveness of the pill.
 Based on the results of this study, other reports about the ability of antibiotics to block the pill’s effectiveness are common myths.

 Mixed Messages About Taking Antibiotics While on the Pill

-But, what about that phrase, “not been proven?”
-There are plenty of anecdotal cases of women like your friend’s sister’s second cousin who claim they got pregnant because antibiotics led to pill failure.
-Anecdotes are individual people’s accounts, not scientific studies, but all that anecdotal evidence has led some doctors and pharmacists to caution their female patients about the possible risk of pregnancy when taking antibiotics.
+There are plenty of anecdotal cases of women who claim they got pregnant because antibiotics led to pill failure.
+Anecdotes are individual people’s accounts—not scientific evidence—but all that anecdotal evidence has led some doctors and pharmacists to caution their female patients about the possible risk of pregnancy while taking antibiotics.